pluralsight/guides/published/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 On GitHub let's create a new repository (button **New repository** on your dashboard).
 Enter a name.
 It should not have spaces or special characters, as it will be part of the URL of your new repo.
 You can leave the rest of the options at their defaults.

-You will be taken to the main page of your repository, that don't have any files yet.
+You will be taken to the main page of your repository, that doesn't have any files yet.

 On Git Bash (on the folder of your local repository) enter: